Bershco/idiom_manager/README.md

 ﻿# Idiom Manager (Hebrew ↔ English)

 A lightweight Python application for collecting, managing, and sharing Hebrew↔English idioms across a small team.

-Supports both a **modern GUI** and a **simple CLI**, automatic language detection, similarity checking, variants, and multi-user sync using **Google Drive Desktop**.
+Features both a **modern GUI** and a **simple CLI**, automatic language detection, similarity matching, variant management, and shared storage via **Google Drive Desktop** — no tokens, no APIs, no authentication logic.

 ---

 # ✨ Features

-### 🔤 Bilingual Idiom Storage
-- Store Hebrew ↔ English idiom pairs
+### 🔤 Automatic Hebrew ↔ English Detection
-- Order-independent — automatically detects which text is Hebrew and which is English
+Order does not matter — the system identifies which text is Hebrew and which is English.
-- Fully Unicode-safe

-### 🔍 Smart Similarity Detection
+### 🔍 Smart Similarity Recognition
-- Detects similar idioms using rapid fuzzy matching
-- Prompts to save new entries as **variants** of existing idioms
+Detects:
-- Supports:
+- Alternative idiom phrasings
-  - Verb tense variants
+- English tense variants
-  - Spelling differences
-  - Alternative idiom phrasing
+- Hebrew punctuation variants
+- Extremely close idiomatic matches

+Prompts for variant addition when needed.

 ### 📝 Variant Management
-- Hebrew variants
-- English variants
-- Linked to a canonical idiom pair
+Each idiom can have multiple Hebrew variants and English variants, each properly linked to a single canonical idiom.

-### 💾 Persistent Shared Database
+### 💾 Shared SQLite DB (via Google Drive Desktop)
-- SQLite database stored in your **Google Drive Desktop folder**
+- No server required
+- No API keys
+- No risk of data loss
 - All teammates automatically stay in sync
-- No API keys, tokens, or Google authentication required

-### 🖥 GUI Application
+### 🖥 Modern GUI
-- Modern themed interface (Sun Valley look)
-- Dark/Light mode toggle
+- Sun Valley modern theme (light + dark)
-- Full keyboard navigation (Tab + Enter)
+- Fully keyboard friendly (Tab + Enter)
-- RTL Hebrew support
+- Accurate RTL Hebrew display
-- Idiom addition, validation, and CSV export
+- CSV export
+- Error-safe idiom validation

-### 💻 CLI Tools Included
+### 💻 CLI Tools
-- Continuous-input idiom loop
+- Infinite input loop
-- Edit idioms
+- Editing
-- Delete idioms
+- Deletion
-- Export CSV
+- CSV export

 ---